Jennifer Brier, PhD

 Brier is also actively engaged in producing public history.
 She co-curated the award-winning exhibition, "Out in Chicago," on LGBT history in Chicago at the Chicago History Museum as well as Surviving and Thriving: AIDS, Politics and Culture, a traveling exhibition for the National Library of Medicine.
 Brier is currently leading a team of UIC faculty, students and staff to build a community-curated mobile gallery called History Moves that will provide a space for Chicago-based community organizers and activists to share their histories with a wide audience.
 The interdisciplinary project has received funding for the National Endowment for the Arts, UIC’s Institute for Policy and Civic Engagement (IPCE), Institute for Research on Race and Public Policy (IRRPP), and the Chancellor’s Multidisciplinary Discovery Award.

 For potential graduate students: I aim to work with one or two new students each year.
-My current work in public history, oral history and the history of HIV/AIDS lends itself to building collaborations with graduate students in various fields.
-I am most interested in engaging with graduate students who are interested in considering the possibility to where History meets Gender and Women’s Studies.
+My current work in public history, oral history and the history of HIV/AIDS lend itself to building collaborations with graduate students in various fields.
+I am most interested in engaging with graduate students who are interested in considering where History meets Gender and Women’s Studies.